Dominican Republic Travel: 5 Facts You May Not Know

 Santo Domingo is One of the Oldest Cities in the Caribbean

-Santo Domingo is not only the nation's capital and among the oldest cities in the Caribbean, but it's also a UNESCO World Heritage Site.
+About a two and half hour drive from Punta Cana lies Santo Domingo, the nation's capital, one of the oldest cities in the Dominican Republic and a UNESCO World Heritage Site.
 Its maze of pedestrian-friendly streets take you past architectural masterpieces from the 16th to 20th centuries.
-As you meander this storied city, you'll also find colonial buildings that have long since become museums, shops, hotels, restaurants and sidewalk cafes.
+As you meander Santo Domingo, you'll also find colonial buildings that have long since become museums, shops, hotels, restaurants, and sidewalk cafes.

 Samaná is a Seasonal Home to Humpback Whales

-For an outdoor adventure like no other, reserve your multi-day trip with a guide and hike Pico Duarte – the country’s tallest peak at 10,125 feet (3,086 meters).
+For an outdoor adventure like no other, get your passport and reserve a multi-day trip with a guide and hike Pico Duarte – the Dominican Republic’s tallest peak at 10,125 feet (3,086 meters).
 Spend each day exploring cloud forests, which are a type of rainforest with much higher altitudes.
-It's almost always misty, which makes you feel like you are in a cloud.
-You'll be well rewarded with views and memories that will stay with you long after your trip.
+The misty climate adds to the cloud-like experience.
+Or check out the Anamuya Mountains near Punta Cana.
+The highest mountain top reaches up to 1800 feet (548m) and offers amazing views of the Dominican Republic.
+You'll be well rewarded with memories that will stay with you long after your trip.

-Faro a Colon Projects Light All the Way to Puerto Rico
+Christopher Columbus and the Faro a Colon Projects Light

 This lighthouse was built to honor the island's rich history, and marked the 500th anniversary of Christopher Columbus’ arrival in the Dominican Republic.
 Located in Santo Domingo, Faro a Colon projects light beams in the shape of a cross that are reportedly so powerful they can be seen in Puerto Rico.